Quinapril/hydrochlorothiazide (By mouth)

 - Alcohol, narcotic pain relievers, or sleeping pills may cause you to feel more lightheaded, dizzy, or faint when you use them with this medicine.

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are breastfeeding, or if you have kidney disease, liver disease, heart or blood vessel disease, congestive heart failure, or high cholesterol.
-Tell your doctor if you have a history of mineral imbalance (including blood sodium levels) or an allergy to penicillin or sulfa drugs.
-Tell your doctor if you have diabetes, glaucoma, gout, or an autoimmune disorder (such as lupus or another collagen vascular disease).
+- Tell your doctor if you are breastfeeding, or if you have kidney disease, liver disease, heart or blood vessel disease, high cholesterol, low blood pressure, diabetes, glaucoma, gout, or a collagen-vascular disease (such as lupus or scleroderma).

 Possible Side Effects While Using This Medicine: